nodejs/node/deps/http_parser/README.md

 This is a parser for HTTP messages written in C. It parses both requests and responses.
 The parser is designed to be used in performance HTTP applications.
 It does not make any allocations, it does not buffer data, and it can be interrupted at anytime.
-It only requires about 136 bytes of data per message stream (in a web server that is per connection).
+Depending on your architecture, it only requires between 100 and 200 bytes of data per message stream (in a web server that is per connection).

 Features: